RadicalSpace/Roblox-Studio-Notifications/README.md

 - The contents of the script.js file go in node.js file in the website
 - The contents of the index.html file go in the HTML file in the website
 - In the Roblox game, make a server script located in "ServerScriptService"
-- The contents of server.lua file go in the server script in ServerScriptService
+- The contents of request.lua file go in the server script in ServerScriptService